webDva/jekyll-now/about.md

 I mostly make my games as web games, benefitting from the convenience of HTML5.
 I have a bias toward things like Typescript and Phaser, because they make me more productive.

 I'm also interested in machine learning and computer science stuff like algorithm analysis and data structures.
+It's important to understand the fundamentals of computer science in order to advance to the next level.

 # The trendy, hip social section